coffeebeats/gdenv/README.md

 By default `gdenv` will install _Godot_ executables for the host platform (i.e. the system `gdenv` is running on).
 To change which platform `gdenv` selections, the following environment variables can be set in front of any `gdenv` command:

 > ❕ **NOTE:** These options are meant to circumvent incorrect platform detection by `gdenv` or facilitate installing different _Godot_ editor versions in a CI environment.
-Most users will not need to set these environment variables when using `gdenv` locally.
+Most users will not need to set these when using `gdenv` locally.

 - `GDENV_OS` - set the target operating system (still uses the host's CPU architecture)
 - `GDENV_ARCH` - set the target CPU architecture (still uses the host's operating system)